Shatavari - the woman plant

 Pitta, Vata and Kapha – the three doshas

-The asparagus roots that grow here have a similar effect to shatavari, but they are primarily a diuretic food.
+The asparagus roots that grow here have a similar effect to Shatavari, but they are primarily a diuretic food.

-Source: Dr. Vasant Lad, Ayurvedic herbal medicine
+Source: Dr. Vasant Lad, Ayurveda Herbal Medicine

 You can find Shatavari in powder form in our product Mohini - Woman in Balance.